-- 1 In the Uniqueness Results view, click Generate a Uniqueness Report 🧾. - 2 In the Configure Uniqueness Report dialog box, specify the report configuration, then click OK.
+- 1 In the Uniqueness Results view, click Generate a Uniqueness Report 🗐. - 2 In the Configure Uniqueness Report dialog box, specify the report configuration, then click OK.
 You can configure default report settings in Analyzer preferences.
-For more information, see "Reporting" on page 29.

-- 3 In the Report Viewer, Analyzer displays the Uniqueness report based on your configuration. - Use the icons in the Report Viewer toolbar to navigate through the report and increase or decrease magnification. - To save the report, click Save 🔚 and specify a name and format for the resulting report file. - To print the report, click Print at to launch your system's default print dialog box.
+For more information, see "Reporting" on page 30. - 3 In the Report Viewer, Analyzer displays the Uniqueness report based on your configuration. - Use the icons in the Report Viewer toolbar to navigate through the report and increase or decrease magnification. - To save the report, click Save 🔚 and specify a name and format for the resulting report file.